-13-Year-Old Boy Accidentally Shoots Himself on Instagram Live
+13-Year-Old Boy Accidentally Shoots Himself On Instagram Live

 Hemphill’s grieving parents told 11 Alive that they tried to raise their son the right way and that they often monitored his social media accounts.
 They also liked to keep tabs on who he was friends with to ensure that he didn’t fall victim to the wrong influence.

 Shaniqua Stevens said that this tragedy of her son having accidentally shot himself is one that she hoped could have been prevented by better monitoring his social media, but she admits that many parents feel helpless.
-Teenagers have always relished keeping secrets from their parents, in modern society, this means that they can keep secrets from their parents while broadcasting information to the world.
+Teenagers have always relished keeping secrets from their parents; in modern society, this means that they can keep secrets from their parents while broadcasting information to the world.

 Stevens told 11 Alive that she had tried to ensure she was always watching her son’s social media, but that he so often changed his online handles that she couldn’t keep track of which Instagram account he was using that day or week.